ElmYassine29/HPVxHunter/data/README.md

-"This folder contains all databases needed for comparisons."
+"This folder contains all databases needed for comparisons.".